capmeth/acid/docsite/docs/docsite/structure.md

 If this is not present, the `title` attribute from the `overview` file's front-matter will be used.

-If `overview` is not present or is not a file, or has no front-matter, or there is no `title` to be found therein, the name of the section itself is used as the display title.
+If `overview` is not present or is not a file, or has no front-matter or there is no `title` to be found therein, the name of the section itself is used as the display title.